 You and your child can even take things up another level by making up your word scrambles and word searches, challenging each other to solve the other’s puzzles.

 Board games such as Scrabble and Bananagrams can be fun ways to learn sight words.

 - Writing games – Have your child write words on index cards, use them to play charades, or use duplicate sets of word cards to play a memory game where your child flips over two cards at a time, earning a point for each matching set.
 To make things more interesting, let your child choose a theme or category for the word cards such as sports, animals, or green things.

 - Games on the go – Turn routine errands into teaching and learning opportunities.
 The next time you drive to the supermarket or the mall, have them serve as your little navigator by reading road signs, billboards, and street addresses as you head to your destination.
 You can turn these reading exercises into games by hunting for specific letters or words.

 (Source: Oxford University Press)

-Disguise Writing Exercises as Grown-Up Activities
+Disguise Writing Exercises As Grown-Up Activities

-Taking daily routine writing activities and downsizing them to a seven-year-old’s level can engage your child and sharpen their writing skills without even realising that they are being taught.
+Taking daily routine writing activities and downsizing them to a seven-year-old’s level can engage your child and sharpen their writing skills without even realizing that they are being taught.
 Writing exercises disguised as “grown-up” activities can encourage your child to develop the processes needed to put pen to paper and articulate thoughts into written words.